 The University Marshals

 Victoria E. Prince

 Victoria Prince (BSc.
 1986, Imperial College; Ph.D.
 1991, University College, London) has served as University Marshal since 2015, when she took over the role from Catherine Baumann, Director of the Chicago Language Center.

 Dr. Prince completed her postdoctoral training at Princeton University before establishing her independent research lab at The University of Chicago in 1997.
 She is Professor of Organismal Biology & Anatomy, and has been the Division of the Biological Sciences Dean for Graduate Affairs since 2010.
 Dr. Prince has made important contributions to several areas of developmental biology research including Hox genes, hindbrain patterning, consequences of gene and genome duplications, and regionalization of the endoderm.
-Her current research uses the powerful zebrafish model to investigate cell migration in the developing brain.
-Dr. Prince directs the Developmental Biology Training Program and co-directs the myCHOICE (Chicago Options in Career Empowerment) program, both supported by the National Institutes of Health.
-She is also co-recipient of an Innovations in Graduate Education award from the National Science Foundation, which is testing novel approaches to quantitative training for biological science graduate students.
+Her current research uses the powerful zebrafish model to investigate neural development and regionalization of the developing body plan.
+Dr. Prince directs the NIH-funded Developmental Biology Training Program and co-directs the myCHOICE (Chicago Options in Career Empowerment) program.

 William G. Howell

 William Howell is the Sydney Stein Professor in American Politics at the University of Chicago.
 Currently, he is the chair of the political science department, and he also holds additional appointments in the Harris School of Public Policy and the College.
 William has written widely on separation-of-powers issues and American political institutions, especially the presidency.
 He currently is working on research projects on Obama’s education initiatives, the origins of political authority, and the normative foundations of executive power.